-think without knowledge (just give it a go think about something you don't know anything about); the more knowledge one has the more one can think.
+The second reason is that it is impossible to think without knowledge (just give it a go - think about something you don't know anything about); the more knowledge one has the more one can think.

+We believe knowledge is important for three reasons.
 The first is that Google isn't knowledge - it is a database of information.
 Schema theory tells us that all knowledge is based in meaningful groups and has semantic strength - this is what we mean by learning.